-Crédit Agricole CIB is in particular keen to encourage the commitment of its staff in extra-professional projects that are consistent with its values.
-The Skills based volunteering programme Solidaires by Crédit Agricole CIB has three parts:
+Crédit Agricole CIB is in particular keen on encouraging the commitment of its staff in extra-professional projects that are consistent with its values via the programme Solidaires by Crédit Agricole CIB which has four parts:

-- Solidarity events: staff are encouraged to give some of their time by taking part in solidarity events, - Volunteer solidarity missions: staff use their time and/or their skills for a charitable organisation, on the basis of a specific mission, - The Solidaires "Helping Hand": the Bank offers financial support to non-profit organisations' projects in which members of staff have a leading role, in the areas of solidarity, social inclusion, the environment, education and health, both in France and abroad.
+- Solidarity events: staff are encouraged to give some of their time by taking part in solidarity events, - Volunteer solidarity missions: staff use their time and/or their skills for a charitable organisation, on the basis of a specific mission, - The Solidaires "Helping Hand": the Bank offers financial support to non-profit organisations' projects in which members of staff have a leading role, in the areas of solidarity, social inclusion, the environment, education and health, both in France and abroad. - Payroll donation: staff can make a donation to a selected association by giving up pennies from their salary via a monthly deduction made when the payroll is issued.
+Staff can also add €1 to €5 per month to their donation, with Crédit Agricole CIB matching each donation made.
+100% of these donations are reserved for one of the 5 selected associations.